CT Parking Reform

 Parking Reform is a movement to repeal the government regulations that force local businesses and builders to build parking regardless of whether it is needed.

-In 167 of Connecticut's 169 municipalities, a local governing board has laid out a complex set of minimum off street parking requirements for every inch of land and every possible building use.
+In 180 of Connecticut's 187 zoning authorities (some towns have more than one zoning authority), a local governing board has laid out a complex set of minimum off street parking requirements for every inch of land and every possible building use.
 These rules are unchanging and prevent flexibility the communities need to adapt and change over time - freezing our state in economic amber.

 Under the current rules, if you want to occupy an existing store front in your town center for a new small retail store, the local town may require you purchase and demolish a neighboring building in order to provide a larger parking lot - even if there is available street parking, nearby underutilized parking you can share, or you have a low volume business idea.